NHSDigital/dtos-cohort-manager/tests/playwright-tests/README.md

    ```

 2. Follow the setup instructions in the docs located at [Local_machine_setup](../../docs/user-guides/Local_machine_setup.md) to complete the local setup of functions and dependencies
-Here's the corrected and refactored version in UK English:

 ## Running Playwright Tests